 Industrial systems commences with a study of safety considerations for electrical power systems.
 The Canadian Electrical Code, building codes, and IEEE standards are used for assigned design projects in the areas of commercial and industrial power distribution, protective device co ordination and protective relaying, lighting design, and grounding system design.
 Projects will incorporate designing various components of industrial systems.

+This course will be delivered 100% in-person at the BCIT Burnaby campus.
 Labs and tutorials to be scheduled outside of class hours, schedule to be determined.
-Registrants who are not BTech Electronics students must have program Head approval.
-Please contact Kelly Voros at 604-451-6892 or firstname.lastname@example.org for more information or to be placed on a waitlist if the course is full.
+Registrants who are not BTech Electronics students must have program head approval.
+For more information, to request approval, or to be placed on the waitlist if the course is full, please contact Katie Howard at email@example.com or (604) 432-8237.
 Note: BCIT reserves the right to cancel courses.
-In the event of a part-time studies course cancellation, you will be notified at least two business days prior to the course start.
+In the event of a Part-time Studies course cancellation, you will be notified at least two business days prior to the course start.
 Please ensure that your contact information is current.

 Upon successful completion, the student will be able to: